SuaveIO/suave/_includes/content.md

 has been downloaded by the user (by executing the first part of the script) the reference shows as resolved and can be used.

-Paket is then used to fetch a set of F# packages, which are then used later inn the script.
+Paket is then used to fetch a set of F# packages, which are then used later in the script.

 {% highlight fsharp %}